 How to Apply

-Grants range from $250 to $25,000, and fund a wide variety of activities aligned with the funder’s vision to support teaching art, making art, and presenting art, as well as their aim to provide Penn students with increased access to the arts.
+Grants range in amount, with the largest being $25,000, and fund a wide variety of activities aligned with the funder’s vision to support teaching art, making art, and presenting art, as well as their aim to provide Penn students with increased access to the arts.

 Student Grants

-The Sachs Program offers grant opportunities specifically for University of Pennsylvania students once a year, following a different timeline than our annual grant cycle.
+The Sachs Program offers grant opportunities specifically for University of Pennsylvania students, which follow different timelines than our annual grants cycle.
 Sachs Program Student Grants are offered annually in the fall, and Ben Art Bucks are awarded on a rolling basis.

-- Student Grants provide up to $4,000 to undergraduate and graduate students and student groups for ambitious student-developed and student-driven projects.
+- Student Grants provide up to $4,000 to undergraduate and graduate students and student groups to support creative practice, from independent projects to thesis and dissertation-related work to programs and initiatives intended to engage the student body or broader public.

 Annual Grants

-The Sachs Program 2023 Annual Grants include a range of opportunities to support University of Pennsylvania faculty and staff, departments, programs and centers, and collaborations with community partners and with student groups.
+The Sachs Program 2023-2024 Annual Grants include a range of opportunities to support University of Pennsylvania faculty and staff, departments, programs and centers, and collaborations with community partners and student groups.

 - Artist Residency Grants provide up to $25,000 to departments, programs, and centers to bring artists, curators, and collectives (formal or informal) to Penn as Artists in Residence or Curators in Residence.